 - Those wanting to learn pentesting technigues.

 - Those wanting to learn more about pentesting tools.

 - Those wanting to learn the methodology of a hacker.

 - Those wanting to valaidate their pentaetsing skills.

 - Those wanting to work in cyber security.

 Prof. K comes to Udemy with a Master of Science in Cyber Security from UMUC (2015) and a Master of Science in Information Technology from Capella University (2007).

-  Professor K has worked in technology for more than 20 years and has been an online instructor for 14 years.
-When not maintaining his own online published courses, Professor K works as a full and part faculty member teaching technology, cybersecurity, and digital forensics courses for several online universities and colleges.
+Professor K has worked in technology for over 20 years and has been an online instructor for 14 years.
+When not maintaining his own online published courses, Professor K works as a full and part-time faculty member teaching technology, cybersecurity, and digital forensics courses for several online universities and colleges.